-According to my otherwise-helpful and accurate guidebook (Explore Lofoten), this Lofoten Islands hike can be done by bike.
-By the end of the walk, as I’m hauling myself up vertical slabs of rock with some difficulty, I am thinking either I’m on the wrong trail – or these Norwegians are very hard-core bikers…
+According to my generally-helpful and accurate guidebook (Explore Lofoten), the Justadtinden hike in the Lofoten Islands hike can be done by bike.
+By the end of the walk, as I’m hauling myself up vertical slabs of rock with some difficulty, I am thinking either I’m on the wrong trail – or these Norwegians are pretty hard-core bikers…

 The walk starts of as a gravel road from the carpark on Hagskaret, and heads towards a high telecommunications tower a few hundred metres to the north.
 After the turn-off to the telecoms tower (don’t take this), the path becomes a narrow hiking trail with sections of boardwalk over the muddiest sections.
 After my last few weeks, I enjoy the feeling of dry feet and not having to plot paths through knee-deep mud!
 The day is overcast, but the rain is holding off.

 It’s a very gradual ascent through rolling hills, with views of Leknes and the surrounding mountains to the south.
 After about 2km there’s a bifurcation: one trail heads off to the left (west) and goes up to Blåtinden further north.
 I keep to the right.

 Just over 3km from the start, the trail reaches a rocky plateau surrounded by tarns, and the trail descends briefly through a boggy marsh.
 My feet remain dry thanks to an elevated boardwalk.
 This is very civilized walking!